Omochin/eveonline-type-ids/README.md

 ```

 ## License
-evedict is licensed under the The Unlicense, see LICENSE.
+eveonline-type-ids is licensed under the The Unlicense, see LICENSE.

 ## Contacts
 * Omochin